People

 Skye Woestehoff, Ph.D.

-Assistant Professor, Coastal Carolina University
+Associate Professor, Coastal Carolina University

 Email: swoesteho@coastal.edu

 Skye Woestehoff received her Ph.D. in the Legal Psychology program at the University of Texas at El Paso.
 She was a graduate research assistant in the Applied Cognition Laboratory from 2010 – 2016.
 Her research applies social psychological theories, such as the correspondence bias and belief perseverance, to understand the psychological processes that jurors engage in when evaluating a confession.
 Dr. Woestehoff received funding from the National Science Foundation to support her dissertation research, which compares interrogation techniques that are currently used in the field with a novel interrogation approach believed to promote more diagnostic outcomes.
-Dr. Woestehoff is currently Assistant Professor of Psychology at Coastal Carolina University.
+Dr. Woestehoff is currently Associate Professor of Psychology at Coastal Carolina University.

 ______________________________________________